 Fair Share Voting helps voters organize many ad hoc groups large enough to fund their favorite items.
-Each voter may try to help a few groups give money or labor to one-time resource allocations (OTRAs) or maybe to optional items in some ongoing budgets (e.g., FSV can choose repairs for roads but not new routes.)
+Each voter may try to help a few different groups to give money, labor, water or another resource, to onetime projects or optional items in ongoing budgets; e.g. FSV can choose repairs for roads but not new routes.